1jsingh/rl_tennis/README.md

 # About
-Training a pair of competing RL agents to play Tennis using MADDPG
+Training a pair of competing RL agents to play Tennis using MADDPG.
+The environment requires the agents to learn **both **competitive and cooperative strategies** in order to maximize their respective cummulative rewards.

 ## Tennis Unity Environment